solliancenet/azure-synapse-in-a-day-demos/fraud-detection/Setup.md

 ### Task 5: Provision an Azure Synapse Analytics Workspace

-1. In the [Azure portal](https://portal.azure.com), type in "azure synapse analytics" in the top search menu and then select **Azure Synapse Analytics (workspaces preview)** from the results.
+1. In the [Azure portal](https://portal.azure.com), type in "azure synapse analytics" in the top search menu and then select **Azure Synapse Analytics** from the results.

     ![In the Services search result list, Azure Synapse Analytics (workspaces preview) is selected.](media/azure-create-synapse-search.png 'Azure Synapse Analytics (workspaces preview)')